roderickjackson-bradley/socket_io_app/work/w10/d2/03-intro-to-jsx.md

 An object, of course!

+React internally uses a JS object to represent each component.

 ## Including `props` in JSX

 We will soon have a lesson dedicated to learning about `props` and `state` in React, but let's cover a few basics regarding `props`.

 The syntax of passing props to a component is much like defining attributes in an HTML element.

 Many pre-defined props map to HTML attributes.
 [These docs](https://facebook.github.io/react/docs/dom-elements.html) list the supported HTML attributes and discuss important differences.
-For example, we cannot use **class** to assign CSS classes to a built-in HTML component, instead we must use **className** because _class_ is a reserved word in JavaScript.
+For example, we cannot use `class` to assign CSS classes to a built-in HTML component, instead we must use `className` because `class` is a reserved word in JavaScript.

 Many props map directly to their HTML attribute counterparts.
 For example, this is how you could add an `id` to a `<div>`: